-Nuveen Real Estate sets 30% energy intensity reduction target by 2030 We sign Better Building Partnership (BBP) Climate Change Commitment in 2019 Our target of 30% reduction in energy intensity1 by 2030 brought forward to 2025 due to successful energy efficiency strategies

-Reduction of portfolio's carbon intensity2 by 50%

-All buildings are operationally net zero carbon

-Energy efficiency and tenant engagement

-Establish NZC energy efficiency standards that align with climate science On track Consensus on standards is developing in Europe but is still lacking in the U.S. and Asia Pacific.
-We continue to play an active role in the industry groups that have an input into these standards Achieve 30% energy intensity reduction On track To date, achieved a 28% reduction in like-for-like assets, due to significant operational improvements to owned assets, and currently trending ahead of the reduction pathway by 4 index points.
+Nuveen Real Estate sets 30% energy intensity reduction target by 2030 ▼ We sign Better Building Partners (BBP) Climate Ch Commitment in 2019 ▼ Our target of 30% reduction in energy intensity 1 by 2030 brought forward to 2025 due to successful energy efficiency strategies ▼ Reduction of portfolio's carbon intensity2 by 50% ▼ All buildings are operationally net zero carbon ▼ 2015 2020 2025 2030 2040 Energy efficiency and tenant engagement • Establish NZC energy efficiency standards that align with climate science On track Consensus on standa that have an input int ards is developing in Europe but is still lacking in to these standards the U.S. and Asia Pacific.
+We continue to play a an active role in the industry groups Achieve 30% energy intensity reduction On track To date, achieved a 28% reduction in like-for-like assets, due to significant operational improvements to owned assets, and currently trending ahead of the reduction pathway by 4 index points.
 The portfolio reached a record low, driven by a 5% improvement in energy intensity in the largest asset classes.
 The portfolio is now 2 index points away from reaching its 30% target.
-On track to meet 2025 goal with planned disposal of older assets, acquisition of efficient assets, and ongoing roll out of LED upgrades and heating, cooling and ventilation system improvements Capture whole building data for On track • We have already exceeded the 50% goal in Europe (57%) and Asia Pacific (87%).
-U.S. is currently at 47% 50% of AUM We are rolling out technology solutions to support acquisition of whole building data and continue to pursue legal authorisations from tenants Capturing full building energy use data is a key area of focus with energy data providers in the United States driving momentum Establish carbon footprint Complete Carbon footprint baseline estimation work complete and subject to refinements as the quality of benchmark data improves Develop costed business plans for NZC On track Complete for 53% of European AUM that is in scope and 56% of Asia Pacific AUM for all buildings Desktop NZC cost tool has been developed allowing an assessment of the investment required to achieve net zero carbon prior to due diligence In the U.S., work to develop sector NZC roadmaps for primary sectors is complete, allowing NZC strategies to be layered into business planning NZC potential assessed in buy/hold/sell decisions On track Net zero carbon potential incorporated into investment committee strategy reviews on standing portfolios • In the U.S., NZC potential will be evaluated across funds with NZC targets, with a focus on standing portfolios.
+On track to meet 2025 goal with planned disposal of older assets, acquisition of efficient assets, and ongoing roll out of LED upgrades and heating, cooling and ventilation system improvements Capture whole building data for 50% of AUM On track We have already exceeded the 50% goal in Europe (57%) and Asia Pacific (87%).
+U.S. is currently at 47% We are rolling out technology solutions to support acquisition of whole building data and continue to pursue legal authorisations from tenants Capturing full building energy use data is a key area of focus with energy data providers in the United States driving momentum Establish carbon footprint Complete Carbon footprint baseline estimation work complete and subject to refinements as the quality of benchmark data improves Develop costed business plans for NZC for all buildings On track Complete for 53% of European AUM that is in scope and 56% of Asia Pacific AUM Desktop NZC cost tool has been developed allowing an assessment of the investment required to achieve net zero carbon prior to due diligence In the U.S., work to develop sector NZC roadmaps for primary sectors is complete, allowing NZC strategies to be layered into business planning NZC potential assessed in buy/hold/sell decisions On track Net zero carbon potential incorporated into investment committee strategy reviews on standing portfolios In the U.S., NZC potential will be evaluated across funds with NZC targets, with a focus on standing portfolios.
 Market timing will dictate when NZC potential should be systematically incorporated into buy and sell decisions, however, transition risk exposure is already incorporated into acquisition and annual budgeting considerations.